benlagreca02/Metroid-II-RL/README.md

 Metroid II in PyBoy and potentially making a pull request with my new custom wrapper.

+### Custom Environment
-- [x] Make and verify a custom environment with PyBoy It's not 100% complete, but its good enough to move on with getting my first models trained
+It's not 100% complete, but its good enough to move on with getting my first models trained
 - [x] Verify ROM integrity (the rom works)
 - [x] Take random actions in the environment (veryify pyboy interface working)
-    - [ ] Implement a `game_wrapper` for Metroid II (makes AI stuff easier)
+- [x] Implement a `game_wrapper` for Metroid II (makes AI stuff easier)
+    - [ ] Potentially use RAM mappings to calculate more useful info (particularly health)
+    - [ ] Improve `game_over` to check health, may be slightly faster than using "GAME OVER" screen
+    - [ ] Make a pull request for PyBoy to merge my code in
     - [x] Implement the `start_game` function to skip though the menu
-        - [ ] Use RAM mappings to calculate more useful info (particularly health)
     - [x] Implement `game_over` function to check if agent is dead
-        - [ ] Improve `game_over` to check health, may be slightly faster
     - [x] Integrate and verify the RAM mappings
-        - [ ] Make a pull request for PyBoy
-    - [ ] Determine and implement all possible button combos for "actions" (may need minor improvements)
+- [x] Determine and implement all possible button combos for "actions" (may need minor improvements)

-- [ ] Model Training
+### Model Training
+Some simple training has been done, but the reward functions need to heavily be tweaked
 - [x] Define a baseline test reward function
+- [x] make observations of environments pixels of screen
+- [x] Write simple exploration function using game coordinate hashing
+- [x] Do some kind of extremely bare-bones training to just explore

+#### Milestones
+- [ ] Stop shooting randomly and "spazzing out"
-    - [ ] Fix observations of environments to be Pixels
+- [ ] Get out of starting area relatively quickly
+- [ ] Avoid enemies/kill them
+- [ ] Drop down through first major shaft (requires downward jump shooting)
-    - [ ] Find a way to do exploration reward for pixel screens
+- [ ] Kill first metroid

+### Optimization
-    - [ ] improve  observations of environments to be tiles (will train faster)
+- [ ] improve  observations of environments to be tiles (will train faster, but large undertaking)

-    - [ ] Do some kind of extremely bare-bones training to just explore
+- [ ] Rewrite to use Pufferlib, instead of vanilla SB3

+### Misc
-- [ ] Containerize the program to make running on other machines easy
+- [ ] Containerize the program to make running on other machines easy (either with conda, or docker)